From BR Bullpen

 Taught how to pitch by his grandfather, Shigetoshi Hasegawa twice led his high school team to the Koshien Tournament, once bringing them to the quarterfinals.
 In college, he won 40 games, second in the Kansai Scholastic League.
 As a college all-star he went to the USA and "instantly fell in love with it" (quote from "The Meaning of Ichiro") due to the freedom and golf courses available.
 He decided to become the second Japanese player to appear in Major League Baseball, after Masanori Murakami, but Hideo Nomo beat him to it.

+He helped the Japanese national team to a Silver Medal in the 1990 Goodwill Games.
 A first-round draft pick of the Orix Blue Wave in 1990, Hasegawa went 12-9 with one save and a 3.55 ERA in 1991.
 He was named Pacific League Rookie of the Year.
 Orix pitching coach Jim Colborn taught Hasegawa to use the changeup frequently when most Japanese pitchers did not employ it.
 Hasegawa mixed it in with his fastball, slider and forkball.
 In 1992 he went 6-8 with 1 save and a 3.27 ERA then went 12-6, 2.71 in 1993 and finished fourth in ERA.
 In 1994 Hasegawa went 11-9 with one save and a 3.40 ERA, second behind only Hideki Irabu.
 His 3 shutouts were the highest mark in the league.

 1995 was a good year for Shiggy.
 He went 12-7 with a 2.89 ERA as a key member of an Orix staff that took the team to the club's first Japan Series.
 He tied for third in the Pacific League in victories and made his only All-Star team in his time in Nippon Pro Baseball.
 He did have one bad moment, when he allowed a PL-record 19 hits in a game on June 13.
 Colborn left the team before the year, though, and Hasegawa began requesting that he be allowed to go to the USA to play.
 When he was toasted in 1996 (4-6, 1 Sv, 5.34) and had the worst year of any starter on an otherwise dominant Orix team as the Blue Wave won their first Japan Series.
 Given Hasegawa's poor play, the team gave him his shot to play in the USA, selling him to the Anaheim Angels.
 Shiggy had gone 57-45 with 4 saves and a 3.33 ERA in his time in NPB, clearly one of the lesser Japanese players to test the US waters and a player who showed that NPB journeymen could fare well in the USA.